MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/installation-configuration-wizard-errors.md

 2. Verify that the Program Files folder contains a subfolder that's named *Microsoft Identity Integration Server*.
 If the subfolder exists, you must rename the folder to *Microsoft Identity Integration Server_Old*.
 3. Run Setup again.

-### Troubleshoot "The Microsoft Online Services Sign-in Assistant service installation returned FAIL.
-See the event log for more detailed information." error message
+## Error: "The Microsoft Online Services Sign-in Assistant service installation returned FAIL"

 You receive the following error message when you try to install the Azure Active Directory Sync tool: